All Episodes

 Yeah, we have some Catholics, but they're not practicing.

-They're they're they're they're like they're they're they're pro-choice.
+They're like they're pro-choice.

 So, yeah, we got a lot of Catholics, but they don't listen to everything the Pope says.

-And yeah, we got a lot of Christians, but you know, and we have a lot of Hindus, but they Americanize everything.
+And yeah, we got a lot of Christians, but, you know, and we have a lot of Hindus, but they Americanize everything.

-The idea that there are um out of five to six million Muslims, three to four million who really don't care.
+The idea that there are out of five to six million Muslims, three to four million who really don't care.

 Sorry.